LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X: Brain Rot is Persistent After Mitigation

-\textbf{Brain Rot is Persistent Against Post-hoc Tuning.} Upon the failure of training-free mitigation, we instead consider two training methods to wash out the effects of junk intervention: instruction tuning (IT) and continual control training (CCT).
+\textbf{Brain Rot is Persistent Against Post-hoc Tuning.} Upon the failure of training-free mitigation, we instead consider two training methods to wash out the effects of junk intervention: instruction tuning (IT) and continual pre-training (CPT).
 Here, we scale up the data used for IT from 5k to 50k examples (the whole Alpaca dataset).
-CCT uses control data scaled from 0 to 1.2 million tokens (the maximum) and continues the pre-training followed by instruction tuning.
-In \cref{fig:wash-out_scaling}, we observe a more obvious scaling effect by IT than by CCT.
+CPT uses C4 data~\citep{c4} scaled from 0 to 2.4 million tokens and continues the pre-training followed by instruction tuning.
+In \cref{fig:wash-out_scaling}, we observe a more obvious scaling effect by IT than by CPT.
 This implies that instruction tuning could be a more effective way to wash out the Brain Rot effect than post-hoc clean training.
 However, the effect is limited.
 Even if we used up all instruction data, consisting of $4.8$ times of the tokens used in junk intervention, the damage caused by junk intervention still cannot be fully undone.
 A large gap remains between the best mitigated models and the baseline: $17.3\%$ (ARC-C COT), $9\%$ (RULER), $17.4\%$ (AdvBench) absolute difference.
 The gap implies that the Brain Rot effect has been deeply internalized, and the existing instruction tuning cannot fix the issue.
 Stronger mitigation methods are demanded in the future.